Ask the group to select pictures of their favourite foods and say why they like them.

 Using the data collected about favourites, plan a vegetable plot to grow the most popular fruit and vegetables (consider your location in the UK).

 Use the Five a day activity to make a visual representation of a healthy eating plate.
-Ask pupils to find out which vitamins and minerals each of the five contain.

-Recap on five-a-day and balanced diet messages.
+Recap on the five-a-day and balanced diet messages.